 The authority for Wellington County to set speed limits is granted by the Ministry of Transportation Ontario (MTO) through the Highway Traffic Act (HTA).
-On May 30, 2017, Bill 65 - Safer School Zones Act

-2017 was passed by the Government of Ontario.
+On May 30, 2017, Bill 65 - Safer School Zones Act 2017 was passed by the Government of Ontario.
 The new legislation also amended the HTA to allow municipalities to implement new gateway speed limit signage.
 Municipalities now have the authority, among other things, to establish speed limits lower than 50 km/h within neighbourhoods using specialized gateway speed limit signage.
-Under this legislation, the County can set speed limits ranging from 40 km/h to 90 km/h in 10 km/h intervals.
+Under this legislation (Section 128 (2) - Rate of Speed by By-Law), the County can set speed limits of up to 100 km/h.
 The HTA also sets a default speed limit of 50 km/h on roadways within cities, towns, villages or built-up areas and a default speed limit of 80 km/h in rural areas.